OpenAnsible/rust-mp4/README.md

 A Rust implementation of the MPEG-4 (MP4) container format.
 My fork cleans up some of the code (work in progress) and adds functionality to make data acccess easier.

+Much work remains in documenting this and making it more robust.

 ## Example

 ```bash